Fathat-Training/starwars-api-backend-skeleton/training-docs/auth.md

 ```

     This is our openAPI security schema.
 It is appropriatesly named jwt and as you can see it specifies that we are using JWT as the bearerFormat,
     and points to a functionto call to pass the token to, i.e. 'auth.endpoints.decode_token'.
-Remweber that 'connexion' will retrieve
+Remember that 'connexion' will retrieve
     this schema and understand that it is a JWT authentication schema, will then take the token passed in the request and pass it to the function.

     Notice also the 'type'.
 Here we are stating http as we will not be using any TLS (Transport Layer Security) for our project as it is deployed on our local machines.